debate-map/app/Packages/deploy/README.md

 # Debate Map (Deploy)

-This subrepo/package is for deployment-related configuration and scripts. (other than the generation of the Docker image file, which is currently handled by the "server" package)
+This subrepo/package is for deployment-related configuration and scripts. (other than the generation of the Docker image file, which is currently handled by the "app-server" package)

 ## Guide modules